jayshozie/ceng240/notes4newbies/W09-oop.md

 class that *inherits* these is called a **child class** or **derived class**.
 The class that gets *inherited* is called **parent class** or **base class**.

+This creates a `is-a` relationship between classes.
+For example a `Car` is a `Vehicle`, a `Dog` is a `Mammal`, etc.

+Inheritance promotes code reusability.
+You don't have to write the same method over and over again for closely related classes.
+You can just write a parent class, and inherit those methods, which I'll show you how further down the line.

 ### Polymorphism

+- **Definition:** The word polymorphism refers to the ability of OOP of different objects to respond to the same method call in their own, appropriate ways.

+You can have a general command, and different types of objects (of different classes) will

 ## Member Functions (Methods) and Variables (Attributes)